prodimator/Tic-Tac-Toe/README.md

 I built this using React.
 It is required that you have npm installed in order to build and run the app.

-1. cd into the directory
+1. cd into the repository directory
 2. `npm install`
 3. `npm start`